-Pamela Ryckman is the author of Stiletto Network: Inside the Women’s Power Circles That Are Changing the Face of Business.
-She has written for The New York Times, Financial Times, Washington Post, Fortune.com/CNNMoney, and The New York Observer, among other publications.
+Pamela Ryckman is screenwriter, journalist, and business executive with a focus on women in the workforce.
+She is the author of STILETTO NETWORK: Inside the Women’s Power Circles That Are Changing the Face of Business and has written for The New York Times, Financial Times, and Washington Post, among other publications.

 Ryckman and Stiletto Network have been featured widely in the press.
-She has appeared on The Today Show, Rock Center with Brian Williams, Good Day New York, Bloomberg TV, and MSNBC (where she is a contributor), and in publications such as the Chicago Tribune, New York Post, U.S. News & World Report, Forbes, Bloomberg BusinessWeek, Inc., Entrepreneur, Huffington Post, and More.
+She has appeared on The TODAY Show, Rock Center with Brian Williams, Good Day New York, Bloomberg TV, and MSNBC, and in publications such as the Chicago Tribune, New York Post, U.S. News & World Report, Forbes, Bloomberg BusinessWeek, Inc., Entrepreneur, Huffington Post, and More.

-Before becoming a journalist and screenwriter, Ryckman performed internal strategy work for Merrill Lynch’s Global Markets and Investment Banking Group, and for Goldman Sachs & Co.’s Equities Financial and Strategic Management group.
-She began her career at Mitchell Madison Group, a management consulting firm.
+Early in her career, Ryckman held internal strategy roles at Merrill Lynch’s Global Markets and Investment Banking Group, and at Goldman Sachs & Co.’s Equities Financial and Strategic Management group.

-Ryckman is managing board member of Harlan Media, a full-service media agency and HUBZone business based in Newark, NJ.
-She is also on the board of Page 73 Productions, which develops and produces new work by early- career playwrights.
+Ryckman is also an investor in Lucky Godot, a theatre development fund, and a board member of Page 73 Productions, which develops and produces new work by early- career playwrights.
 From 2003 to 2009, Ryckman was on the board of The Alliance of Resident Theatres/New York, which won a 2010 Tony Award for Excellence in the Theatre.